ubccr/genesysv/docs/source/index.rst

 This is because when we created the filter fields, we specified ``Place in panel`` field.
 This field is used to filter the list of available filter fields you can add to a panel, but only after the panel has been created with a ``Name`` that matches the ``Place in panel`` field of a filter field.
-Check all the filter fields. and hit SAVE.
+Check all the filter fields and hit SAVE.
 Now create two more panels: ``Account Information`` and ``Other Information``.
 For both panels, first just create the panels with the name only, not adding any filter fields to the panel.
 Then for the ``Account Information``, edit it after it has been created and add the fields listed in the ``Filter fields``.
 For the ``Other Information`` panel, we will not add